-To visualize the information missing due to absent ceiling and floor, we introduce a novel approach that utilizes conformal mapping [40, 31, 50] and optimal transport (OT) mapping [51, 33].
-Specifically, we assume a hypothetical capsule and map the surface onto the original Silo surface.
+To visualize the information missing due to absent ceiling and floor, we introduce a novel approach that utilizes conformal mapping [37, 28, 47] and optimal transport (OT) mapping [48, 30] techniques.
+Specifically, we assume a hypothetical Silo with a capsule shape and map the surface from the capsule onto the original Silo surface.